HIV and Hepatitis C

 How it Works

-There are three major parts to the work we do.
+There are four major parts to the work we do.
 All of these parts work together closely so we can provide the best possible care for our clients.

-The main focus of outreach is to connect with clients in the community and to build trusting relationships.
-Our Outreach Worker and Peer Support Worker provide support, advocacy, and education about HCV.
-Our outreach services work to help prevent the spread of Hepatitis C in the community.
-We’re also available to help you book appointments, and get to those appointments.
-We can even attend with you if you’d like our support.
+- Outreach/Peer Support: the main focus of this component is to connect with clients in the community and to build trusting relationships.
+Our Outreach Worker and Peer Support Worker provide support, advocacy, and education about hepatitis C, facilitate access to other health and social service, and are available to help clients book and get to appointments.

-If you think that your needs can be met by the Hepatitis C Care Team, you can refer yourself for care, treatment and support.
+If you are interested in learning more about the Hepatitis C Care Team, you can contact one of our team members, or refer yourself for care, treatment and support.
 You do not need to be a patient of the London InterCommunity Health Centre to qualify.
 You can also qualify even if you already have another doctor or nurse practitioner.
 You can access some of our Hepatitis C Care programs or all of them – depending on your comfort level and your needs.